JuliaLang/julia/doc/src/manual/noteworthy-differences.md

   * Exception handling in Julia is done using `try` - `catch` - `finally`, instead of `try` - `except` - `finally`.
 In contrast to Python, it is not recommended to use exception handling as part of the normal workflow in Julia due to performance reasons.
   * In Julia loops are fast, there is no need to write "vectorized" code for performance reasons.
   * Be careful with non-constant global variables in Julia, especially in tight loops.
 Since you can write close-to-metal code in Julia (unlike Python), the effect of globals can be drastic (see [Performance Tips](@ref man-performance-tips)).
   * In Python, the majority of values can be used in logical contexts (e.g. `if "a":` means the following block is executed, and `if "":` means it is not).
 In Julia, you need explicit conversion to `Bool` (e.g. `if "a"` throws an exception).
+If you want to test for a non-empty string in Julia, you would explicitly write `if !isempty("")`.
   * In Julia, a new local scope is introduced by most code blocks, including loops and `try`-`catch`-`finally`.
 Note that comprehensions (list, generator, etc.) introduce a new local scope both in Python and Julia, whereas `if` blocks do not introduce a new local scope in both languages.

 ## Noteworthy differences from C/C++